ampproject/amp.dev/content/docs/build.md

     desc: See AMP By Example's sample and guide to get started using AMP with e-commerce.
     link: https://ampbyexample.com/introduction/amp_for_e-commerce_getting_started/

-  - name: AMP Ads
+  - name: AMPHTML Ads
-    desc: Learn about AMP Ads and building AMP pages for your campaigns and website.
+    desc: Learn about AMPHTML Ads and building AMP pages for your campaigns and website.
     link: https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/a4a-readme.md

   - name: Analytics